 Mr. Davidson in a similar work.
 He likes shooting aliens and talking about George Bush and shit.

 It's clear by now that the My Little Pony: Friendship Is Magic fandom loves the Ron the Death Eater trope.
-The most recent one to take this trope is a surprizing-not-Cupcakes-inspired fic entitled Cheerilee's Garden.
+An infamous fic to take this trope is a surprising-not-Cupcakes-inspired fic entitled Cheerilee's Garden.
 In said fic, Cheerilee gets fed up with her classes behaviour, even questioning her Cutie Mark in the process.
 So, what does she do?
 Frackin' KILL them by, in this order, Impaling them with spears, crushing them with a lead block, disolving them in acid, setting them on fire, eaten alive by rats, impaled vampire-style with their own unicorn-horn, and drowned in their own friends blood.
 All of which masquerades as a school play.
 In the direct sequel called Scarlet Harvest, she does arguably worse things to the mane 6 and Spike.
 It's safe to assume she can be considered this and in the sequel, she can also be considered a villain with good publicity, even more so than this trope by itself implies.